SSWConsulting/SSW.Rules.Content/rules/cultural-exchange/rule.md

 ## Costs

 This can take a lot of planning so encourage your employees to think about it as early as possible.
-If possible, cover 50% of the cost of your employees' flights and accommodation (and their family, if they want to bring them).
+If possible, cover 50% of the cost of your employees' flights and accommodation.

 ::: info
 **Tip:** Put your house on [Airbnb](https://www.airbnb.com) while you're away